Skip to content

 • Text area - Type your message (Shift+Enter for new line)

-• Send - Send your message
+• Send / Stop - Send your message, or stop a response in progress

 Settings